Skip to content

 >>> # Basic overrides (compose/merge)

->>> parse_overrides(["model::lr=0.001", "debug=True"])
+>>> parse_overrides(["model::lr=0.001", "debug=true"])

 {"model::lr": 0.001, "debug": True}